brunobord/nagademon-2014-old/character.md

 Every character has access to these Basic Moves.

 When you're performing a *Move*, the GM is asking you to roll two six-sided dice, add the appropriate stat and see what happens.

 ### Fiddling with your network

 Depending on what problems you're facing in your datacenter, the GM may ask you to ``roll+software`` or ``roll+hardware``.

-* On 6-: Network condition is worsening, the GM is picking one *Issue*.
+* On 6-: Network condition is worsening, the GM is picking one *Major Issue*.
-* On 7-9: You're succeeding in putting things together.
-Status quo.
+* On 7-9: You're succeeding in putting things together, but there's a cost.
+  The GM picks one *Minor Issue*.
 * On 10+: Your ``Bandwidth`` gauge is going up by one level (max 6).

 ### Operate on the system